projekter/yquant/README.md

 It builds on and interacts with TiKZ, which brings an enourmous flexibility for customization of individual circuit.

 Important features in the latest updates (for a much more complete list, see the documentation):
+- Support for comfortably enclosing or embracing region in a circuit (since 0.9)
 - Support for `\intertext` in groups (since 0.8)
 - Support for [corner-like gates](https://arxiv.org/abs/1709.06648) by allowing for controlled `init` and `discard` gates (since 0.8)
 - Support for custom attributes in custom gates and boxes, making them effectively parameteric (since 0.8)